Rewind X — Security

 CentralTransferManager

-Immutable state authority
+Immutable state authority.

 Supporting modules are intended to be deployed without public verification.
 Smart contracts are released under the BUSL-1.1 license.
 Frontend and supporting code may use different licenses.